Satyaprakashch/Users-Data-EL-Pipeline/README.md

 ###### The main components of the code are as follows:
 Imports: The necessary libraries are imported, including FastAPI, Google authentication libraries, and Pydantic for data validation.
 SCOPES: Define scopes required for accessing Google Sheets and user information.
+MY_SPREADSHEET_ID: Give Your Spreadsheet ID, this spreadsheet will save all the users data.
 FastAPI Instance: An instance of FastAPI is created. get_service() Function: This function handles authentication and returns a service object to interact with Google Sheets API. list_spreadsheets Endpoint: This endpoint retrieves data from a user's spreadsheet and appends it to a predefined spreadsheet.